-In many applications the choice is between the two types of composting toilet; a urine separating compost toilet (Separett, Wostman, Biolan Separating Dry) or an internal composting toilet (all Sun Mar, other Biolans).
+In many applications the choice is between the two types of composting toilet; a urine separating compost toilet (Wostman Eco Dry, Biolan Simpett or Separating Dry) or an internal composting toilet (all Sun Mar, Biolan Eco Hot).
 Both types are self vented so odour is not an issue with either.
 But there a subtle differences between the two.
 Here, I try to explain the pros and cons of each type so that you can make an informed decision.

 The great advantage of a urine diverting toilet is that there is no maximum capacity of the unit.
 Since you are not expecting the waste to break down in the toilet there is no need to wait to empty the container.
 As long you change the container for an empty one the toilet can go on and on.
 In contrast using a composting toilet there is a max capacity.
 The composting process occurs in the unit and this takes time, about 6 weeks.
 Each internal composting toilet has been designed to process waste from a certain number of people into compost.
 This rating, in persons, is given on a constant or seasonal basis.
 For example the Sun Mar Excel is rated for 3 people on a constant basis and 6- 8 people on a seasonal basis.
 It is important to choose a composting toilet that has a capacity greater than, or equal to, the intended usage so that you get fully broken down compost.
 There is no issue with using the composting toilet too little and the units are designed to cope with no use part of the year.

 The great advantage of an internal composting toilet is that compost is removed from the toilet so you never have to deal with unbroken down waste.
 The thermophilic composting process kills off the pathogens and transforms the structure of the waste.
-It also reduces the volume of the waste.
+It also reduces the volume of the solid waste to about 25% of it’s original volume.
 Millions of composting microbes consume the carbon in the waste leaving less solid material to remove.
 With the urine diverting compost toilet, little or no breakdown occurs in the unit so the waste is not reduced or broken down.
 This needs to be composted outside.
 This means that the emptying cycle is more frequent with a urine diverting toilet (every 2-4 weeks) than an internal composting toilet (every 2-6 months).
-The solid material that comes out of the urine diverting toilet needs a further 18 months to break down (can be faster if composting is managed) in line with best international practice.
+The solid material that comes out of the urine diverting toilet needs a further 18 months to break down (can be faster if composting is managed using an hot composter) in line with best international practice.
 This composting needs to take place in a compost bin that is sealed at the base (pest proof) and has a lid to avoid flooding.
 So there is more follow up care required with the urine diverting toilet which is up to the owner to manage properly.

-Examples of urine diverting compost toilets are the Separett Villa and the Biolan Separating dry toilet.
+Examples of urine diverting compost toilets are the Wostman Eco Dry, Biolan Simplett and Separating dry toilet.
 Generally speaking, since the urine diverting toilet does less for you, they are easier to design and manufacture so they are cheaper than composting toilets (Sun Mar range and the Biolan Eco) which have a more thorough design and break down the waste to compost.
 In the end it is a personal choice based on your application, usage, budget and personal preferences.
 In this post I match up toilets with typical applications.

 I hope this explains this issue of urine diversion somewhat, but if you are totally confused please contact us for more information.